mcjelewis/threadz/README.md

     - $client_id = [your ID]
     - $client_secret = [your Key]
 6. Edit the config-threadz.xml file.
-    * There are three lines that need to be edited, all related to the path to your webserver.
+    - There are three lines that need to be edited, all related to the path to your webserver.
 Modify lines for launch_url, domain, url with your server paths.
 Or, you can use the XML Config Builder tool to generate a new xml file (http://www.edu-apps.org/build_xml.html) if you prefer.
 More information can be found at https://canvas.instructure.com/doc/api/file.tools_intro.html
-7. Move the lib/pl/svgDownload.pl file into your servers perl directory (typically the cgi-bin outside of the webserver direcorty in Apache).
-Check the directory path in the hidde form titled svgform to make sure it matches where the svgDownload.pl
+7. Move the lib/pl/svgDownload.pl file into your server's perl directory (typically the cgi-bin outside of the webserver directory in Apache).
+On the treadz.php page, check the directory path in the hidden form titled svgform to make sure it matches where the svgDownload.pl

 //////////////////////////////////////////////